Dr. Finn Ole Nielsen

 Currently, he has been leading the development of the exhibitions for the new Bornholm Museum Center, a work that will continue until the opening of the new museum.

 MSc.
 Anders Pihl

 He has been working for the museum since 2008 in charge of the register of the archaeological collections.
 He is also responsible for the processing of metal objects recovered by the amateur metal detector association.

 A graduate student from the Department of Prehistoric Archaeology at the University of Aarhus, where she studied from 2013 to 2016.

-In 2016 I graduated with a BA focusing upon the Rock Carvings on Bornholm and in Southern Scandinavia as well as the importance of their preservation.
+In 2016 she graduated with a BA focusing upon the Rock Carvings on Bornholm and in Southern Scandinavia as well as the importance of their preservation.
 The main focus was the traditional registrations methods against the newer digital methods as well as which methods were the most professional and careful way to preserve the prehistoric art.

 2014-2018: Through her studies, she has was part of the Bornholm’s Museum excavations during summer vacations.
 These excavations included Vasagaard West and East, Nørre Sandegaard, Skovsholm as well as other smaller excavations.
 Areas of interest are Bronze Age and Late Stone Age, but since her master degree she has been focusing on the transition from the last hunter/gatherers in the Ertebølle Culture to the first farmers in the Funnel-beaker Culture as well as others parts of the early Neolithic.